-Table 3: Estimation for Stochastic Volatility in Mean model parameters using data cloning method in sample paths of different sizes.
+Table 3: Estimates of the Stochastic Volatility in Mean model parameters using the data-cloning method in sample paths of different sizes.

-Applications of estimators to real data: Bitcoin
+Applying the estimators to real data: Bitcoin

-There is no doubt about the importance of cryptocurrencies in the economy since the intro- duction of Bitcoin to the markets in 2008 (Urquhart, 2016, Katsiampa, 2017, Akkus and C¸ elik, 2020).
-Cryptocurrencies exhibit higher volatility and are more susceptible to bubbles compared to traditional currencies (Cheah and Fry, 2015).
-In addition, the volatility of Bitcoin returns presents long memory, resulting in their analysis as financial assets rather than traditional cu- rrencies.
-They are increasingly being included in financial portfolios and therefore modeling volatility and its relationship to returns is very important in portfolio optimization, hedging and valuation of derivative securities.
-Bitcoin remains the most important cryptocurrency in terms of market capitalization (Tiwari et al., 2019, Akkus and C¸ elik, 2020) and that is why we are going to use it as an example.
-Tiwari et al. (2019) obtain that in general, SV mo- dels consistently outperform the GARCH models when it comes to analyzing cryptocurrencies (particularly in the case of Bitcoin and to a lesser extent in Litecoin).
+Cryptocurrencies have undoubtedly become hugely important in the economy since the initial introduction of Bitcoin to the markets in 2008 (Urquhart, 2016, Katsiampa, 2017, Akkus and C¸ elik, 2020).
+Cryptocurrencies exhibit higher volatility and are more susceptible to bubbles than traditional currencies (Cheah and Fry, 2015).
+In addition, the volatility of Bitcoin returns are subject to long memory, resulting in their being analyzed as financial assets rather than traditional currencies.
+They are increasingly being included in financial portfolios, which makes modeling their volatility and its relationship to returns very important in portfolio optimization, hedging and the valuation of derivative securities.
+Bitcoin remains the largest cryptocurrency in terms of market capitalization (Tiwari et al., 2019, Akkus and C¸ elik, 2020), hence why we chose it as an example.
+Tiwari et al. (2019) find that in general, SV models consistently outperform the GARCH models when it comes to analyzing cryptocurrencies (particularly in the case of Bitcoin and, to a lesser extent, Litecoin).
 Moreover, they show that in general using t-distributed innovations greatly improves the results of standard GARCH models, but this result is not significant for SV models.
-Considering that, in this paper we use innovations that follow a normal distribution.
+Considering this, in this paper, we use innovations that follow a normal distribution.
 Nevertheless, the analysis can be easily extended to incorporate a Student’s t distribution.

-The data considered are the daily returns of the cryptocurrency from October the 1st of 2020 to March the 1st of 2021.
-Data set have been obtained from the Spanish financial news website https://es.investing.com/.
+The data considered were the daily returns of the cryptocurrency from October 1st, 2020, to March 1st, 2021.
+The data set was obtained from the Spanish financial news website https://es.investing.com/.

-Modeling Bitcoin returns using the SV model estimated by data cloning method
+Modeling Bitcoin returns using the SV model estimated by the data-cloning method

-To model real data by a SV model, since the estimation algorithm excludes the intercept term, we will use the deviations from the mean of the data.
-Furthermore, the most recent 5 data values have been excluded, to be used later to test the predictions.
-The estimated model parameters, the estimation standard errors and credible intervals are shown in table 4.
-It also includes the estimates of the model parameters and corresponding standard errors using the MCMC method in order to compare both methodologies.
-Bayesian confidence intervals are included because they will be used to analyze the significance of the parameters from a Bayesian point of view.
-However, as shown above, if a frequentist approach to the study is desired, confidence intervals can be readily calculated.
-This is one of the advantages of the data cloning methodology.
+Given that the estimation algorithm excludes the intercept term, we used the deviations from the mean of the data to model the real data within an SV model.
+Furthermore, the five most recent data values were excluded, to be used later to test the predictions.
+The estimated model parameters, the standard errors of estimate, and credible intervals are shown in Table 4.
+It also includes the estimates of the model parameters and corresponding standard errors using the MCMC method in order to compare the two methodologies.
+Bayesian confidence intervals are included because they can be used to analyze the significance of the parameters from a Bayesian point of view.
+However, as shown above, if a frequentist approach to the study is desired, confidence intervals can readily be calculated.
+This is one of the advantages of the data-cloning method.